danbev/learning-iot/stm32f0-discovery/README.md

 if you want to change the led or enable more we also have to set the Mode for those or nothing will happen.

+An example of a led blinking with a delay can be found in [led.s](./led.s).

 ### Building
 ```console